lexibank/tlopo/out/vol2/chapter9.md

 ## 3.3.
 Distances within a day or measured by days

 POc temporal bases themselves were in general directionless, i.e. neutral between past and future.
-The exception to this was &ast;ñoRap ‘yesterday’.
-There is no clearly reconstructable term for ‘tomorrow’, and both ‘yesterday’ and ‘tomorrow’ are often denoted by terms which reflect as their base either POc &ast;boŋi ‘night, day of twenty-four hours’ (p.305) or POc &ast;raqani ‘daytime, daylight’ (p.309).
-‘The day before yesterday’ and ‘the day after tomorrow’ both had as their base the directionless &ast;waRisa ‘two days from today’ (p.332).
+The exception to this was _&ast;ñoRap_ ‘yesterday’.
+There is no clearly reconstructable term for ‘tomorrow’, and both ‘yesterday’ and ‘tomorrow’ are often denoted by terms which reflect as their base either POc _&ast;boŋi_ ‘night, day of twenty-four hours’ (p.305) or POc _&ast;raqani_ ‘daytime, daylight’ (p.309).
+‘The day before yesterday’ and ‘the day after tomorrow’ both had as their base the directionless _&ast;waRisa_ ‘two days from today’ (p.332).

-[Pawley](../references.md#source-Pawley1972) ([1972](../references.md#source-Pawley1972):32–33, 82) reconstructed the PEOc prefixes &ast;qa- and &ast;qana- as formatives of future and past temporal expressions respectively.
-In the light of wider evidence, it seems that &ast;qana- was originally two prefixes: &ast;qa- and &ast;na-.
-In both formatives &ast;qa- is the POc adverbialising prefix described in Chapter 8 (p.235), whilst &ast;na- was a prefix forming temporal bases situated in the past.
+[Pawley](../references.md#source-Pawley1972) ([1972](../references.md#source-Pawley1972):32–33, 82) reconstructed the PEOc prefixes _&ast;qa-_ and _&ast;qana-_ as formatives of future and past temporal expressions respectively.
+In the light of wider evidence, it seems that _&ast;qana-_ was originally two prefixes: _&ast;qa-_ and _&ast;na-_.
+In both formatives _&ast;qa-_ is the POc adverbialising prefix described in Chapter 8 (p.235), whilst _&ast;na-_ was a prefix forming temporal bases situated in the past.
 Sometimes, it seems, it was attached to a base which had past meaning, but often it formed a past term from a base which did not express temporal direction.
-This &ast;na- may well be of PMP antiquity, as it is reflected with the same function in (Western Malayo-Polynesian) languages of the Kaili- Pamona, Wotu-Wolio and SE Celebic families on the island of Sulawesi ([Mead 2001](../references.md#source-Mead2001)).
+This _&ast;na-_ may well be of PMP antiquity, as it is reflected with the same function in (Western Malayo-Polynesian) languages of the Kaili-Pamona, Wotu-Wolio and SE Celebic families on the island of Sulawesi ([Mead 2001](../references.md#source-Mead2001)).

 9.3.3.1 Distances within a day

 By distances within a day, I mean expressions corresponding to English ‘last night’, ‘tonight’, ‘this morning’, ‘this evening’.
 Oceanic data relating to these are very thin indeed.
 I suspect the main reason for this is that expressions consisting of ‘today’ or ‘yesterday’ plus ‘morning’ or ‘evening’ are often used, and they are simply not noted in dictionaries.
 For example:

 ```
 Adm: Drehet     kumwiŋ ‘now, today’   piŋ ‘night’    piŋ kumwiŋ ‘tonight’
 PT:  Ubir       ari ‘now, today’      fom ‘night’    ari-fom ‘tonight’
 PT:  Kiriwina   lagaila ‘today’       bogi ‘night’   lagaila bogi ‘tonight’
 ```

-There are a few languages where &ast;qa- is prefixed to a part of the day to form a future expression, &ast;[qa]na- to form a past expression, but it is not clear whether these expressions are reconstructable for POc or are simply independent innovations resulting from the productivity of the prefixes.
-Thus we find Nakanai (MM) ala-logo ‘last night’ vs ga-logo ‘tonight’ (-logo < &ast;rodrom ‘night’), Nehan (MM) na-boung ‘last night’, na-liwo ‘this morning (past)’ vs ro-liwo ‘tomorrow’ (the origin of ro- is unknown), and Tongan (Pn) ʔane-pō ‘last night’ vs ʔa-pō ‘tonight’.
-Niuean (Pn) has terms reflecting &ast;[qa]na-: ne- poŋi-poŋi ‘this morning (past)’, ne-pō ‘last night’, and ne-afi-afi ‘yesterday evening’.
-[Biggs and Clark](../references.md#source-BiggsandClark1993) ([1993](../references.md#source-BiggsandClark1993)) reconstruct PPn &ast;qana-pō ‘last night’:
+There are a few languages where _&ast;qa-_ is prefixed to a part of the day to form a future expression, _&ast;[qa]na-_ to form a past expression, but it is not clear whether these expressions are reconstructable for POc or are simply independent innovations resulting from the productivity of the prefixes.
+Thus we find Nakanai (MM) _ala-logo_ ‘last night’ vs _ga-logo_ ‘tonight’ (_-logo_ < _&ast;rodrom_ ‘night’), Nehan (MM) _na-boung_ ‘last night’, _na-liwo_ ‘this morning (past)’ vs _ro-liwo_ ‘tomorrow’ (the origin of _ro-_ is unknown), and Tongan (Pn) _ʔane-pō_ ‘last night’ vs _ʔa-pō_ ‘tonight’.
+Niuean (Pn) has terms reflecting _&ast;[qa]na-_: _ne-poŋi-poŋi_ ‘this morning (past)’, _ne-pō_ ‘last night’, and _ne-afi-afi_ ‘yesterday evening’.
+[Biggs and Clark](../references.md#source-BiggsandClark1993) ([1993](../references.md#source-BiggsandClark1993)) reconstruct PPn _&ast;qana-pō_ ‘last night’:

 <table>
 <tr>